-NATURAL ARTHRITIS TREATMENTS
+NATURAL RHEUMATOID ARTHRITIS TREATMENTS

 Herbs and Supplements

-MASSAGE AND ELECTRICAL STIMULATION THERAPIES
+MASSAGE THERAPY AND ELECTRICAL STIMULATION THERAPIES

 TENS / EMS devices used for arthritic pain apply gentle electric pulses to your nerves that stop your brain from sending pain signals to your spine and back.
 It causes your muscles to contract and is often used with people that have arthritis to strengthen muscles that are surrounding the affected joints.
 This technology assists in both long- and short-term pain and has been proven to relieve osteoarthritis pain and reduce the need for addictive pain medications.

-The most cost-effective way to treat arthritic symptoms are through heating and cooling treatments.
-Heat treatments relaxes tense muscles and causes more movement in deteriorating joints.
+Hot and Cold Treatments The most cost-effective way to treat arthritic symptoms are through heating and cooling treatments.
+Heat treatments relax tense muscles and causes more movement in deteriorating joints.
 Applying cold elements to chronic pain reduces inflammation, pain, and swelling that can develop through everyday activity in arthritis sufferers.
+A way to effectively use these methods to assist your arthritic pain is to use

 Medication and Surgery